 Aside from the legal implications of the sale and transition of the property to a new use, there are deep concerns of what is to become of their beloved forest homes with the prospect of development.
 Naturists traditionally pride themselves in living lightly on the land, leaving a small and shallow ecological footprint.

-The current land lease homeowners have contacted Oak Ridges Moraine Foundation and the Nature Conservancy of
+The current land lease homeowners have contacted Oak Ridges Moraine Foundation and the Nature Conservancy of Canada, alerting them to the situation and the prospect of development.

-Photos available at: http://www.flickr.com/photos/glenecho/For further information: Laurent Leduc can be contacted as spokesperson for the Glen Echo Park Members Community at email@example.com or (416) 720-5420 cell
+For further information: For further information: Laurent Leduc can be contacted as spokesperson for the Glen Echo Park Members Community at firstname.lastname@example.org or (416) 720-5420 cell